unicode-org/cldr/docs/ldml/tr35-personNames.md

 1. If the calling API requests sorting order, that is used.
 2. Otherwise, if the PersonName object to be formatted has a `preferredOrder` field, then return that field’s value
-2. Otherwise, use the nameOrderLocales elements to find the most best match for the name locale, as follows.
+3. Otherwise, use the nameOrderLocales elements to find the best match for the name locale, as follows.
     1. For each locale L1 in the parent locale lookup chain* for the name locale, do the following
         1. Create a locale L2 by replacing the language subtag by 'und'.
 (Eg, 'de_DE' ⇒ 'und_DE')
         2. For each locale L in {L1, L2}, do the following
              1. If there is a precise match among the givenFirst nameOrderLocales for L, then let the nameOrder be givenFirst, and stop.
              2. Otherwise if there is a precise match among the surnameFirst nameOrderLocales for L, then let the nameOrder be surnameFirst, and stop.

-For example, here is a parent locale lookup chain:
+\* For example, here is a parent locale lookup chain:

     de_Latn_DE ⇒ de_Latn ⇒ de_DE ⇒ de ⇒ und

-In other words, you'll check the givenFirst and surnameFirst resources for the following locales, in this order:
+In other words, with the name locale of `de_Latin_DE` you'll check the givenFirst and surnameFirst resources for the following locales, in this order:

     de_Latin_DE, und_Latn_DE, de_Latn, und_Latn, de_DE, und_DE, de, und